1962 Copa Libertadores

 The 1962 Copa de Campeones de América was the third edition of South America's premier club football tournament.
 Ten teams entered, one more than the previous season, with Venezuela again not sending a representative.
 This was the first edition in which the defending champions qualified automatically, allowing the nation which contained the holders to have an extra team in the tournament.

 Santos ended the Carboneros reign, as they defeated Peñarol 0–3 in the deciding playoff in Buenos Aires.

 Qualified teams

 Format and tie-breaking criteria

 This season saw the competition have an increase in participants by one team; as a result, the preliminary round from the previous season was eliminated.
-The first phase was now a group phase of three groups containing three clubs each.
+The first phase was now a group phase with three groups containing three clubs each.
 The format for the semifinals and the finals remained the same.

-At each stage of the tournament teams receive 2 points for a win, 1 point for a draw, and no points for a loss.
-If two or more teams are equal on points, the following criteria will be applied to determine the ranking in the group stage:
+At each stage of the tournament, teams received 2 points for a win, 1 point for a draw, and no points for a loss.
+If two or more teams were equal on points, the following criteria was applied to determine the ranking in the group stage: